totalspectrum/flexprop/README.md

-Spin2gui
+FlexGUI
 ========

-Spin2gui is a very simple GUI for running applications on the Parallax Propeller 1 or 2, using the Spin language (and now BASIC and C as well).
+FlexGUI is a very simple GUI for running applications on the Parallax Propeller 1 or 2, using the Spin language (and now BASIC and C as well).
 It consists of a very basic front end IDE, the fastspin compiler, and Dave Hein's loadp2 program loader.
-The default configuration is for the Prop2, but I've also included David Betz's proploader.exe, which allows spin2gui to work on Propeller 1 systems as well.
+The default configuration is for the Prop2, but I've also included David Betz's proploader.exe, which allows flexgui to work on Propeller 1 systems as well.

-To use it, create a directory called "spin2gui" (or whatever you'd like) and unpack the .zip file into that directory.
-Then run spin2gui.exe.
-The program will save its configuration in a file called .spin2gui.config in that directory.
+To use it, create a directory called "flexgui" (or whatever you'd like) and unpack the .zip file into that directory.
+Then run flexgui.exe.
+The program will save its configuration in a file called .flexgui.config in that directory.

-Spin2gui is distributed under the MIT license; see the file License.txt for details.
+FlexGUI is distributed under the MIT license; see the file License.txt for details.

 ## Usage